isomerpages/nlb-sure/_read-to-be-sure/2b-rtbs02-covid19measures.md

 Yet continuous lockdowns, quarantine orders, and limited social interactions have adverse effects on public [mental health](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(21)02143-7/fulltext) and well-being worldwide.
-School and business closures, restricted mobility also contribute to economic and political strain.
+School and business closures, as well as restricted mobility also contribute to economic and political strain.